-View Betty SCHULTZ's Notice on baltimoresun.com and share memories
+View Betty Schultz's Notice on baltimoresun.com and share memories

 |

-On 1/30/3020, Betty Regina (nee Keagle), beloved wife of the late M. Beach Schultz; devoted mother of Margaret (Peggy) Schultz Richey, Thomas Schultz, Ann Schultz, and the late Martin Beach Schultz Jr.; dear grandmother of Brian Schultz, Polly and Tyler Schultz, Shelly Schultz-Leibowitz, Lizzie Urie, and Katherine Beach-Urie; dear great grandmother of Abigail and Brinley Schultz and Clara Leibowitz; dear sister of the late A. William and Marvin A. Keagle.
+On 1/30/2020, Betty Regina (nee Keagle), beloved wife of the late M. Beach Schultz; devoted mother of Margaret (Peggy) Schultz Richey, Thomas Schultz, Ann Schultz, and the late Martin Beach Schultz Jr.; dear grandmother of Brian Schultz, Polly and Tyler Schultz, Shelly Schultz-Leibowitz, Lizzie Urie, and Katherine Beach Urie; dear great grandmother of Abigail and Brinley Schultz and Clara Leibowitz; dear sister of the late A. William and Marvin A. Keagle.

 Published in Baltimore Sun from Feb.
 2 to Feb.
 9, 2020